Cantera/cantera/doc/sphinx/reactors.rst

 manually.

 Even though Cantera comes pre-defined with typical parameters for tolerances and the maximum internal time step, the solution sometimes diverges.
-This is typically due to a too large value of the maximum time step.
-By reducing this value, convergence can often be achieved.
-However, this results in larger computation times.
-When computing reactor networks with variable time scales, the time step can also be changed on the fly (see also example `ic_engine.py
-<cython/examples/reactors_ic_engine.html>`_.).
+To solve this problem, three parameters can be tuned: The absolute time stepping tolerances, the relative time stepping tolerances, and the maximum time step.
+A reduction of the latter value is particularly useful when dealing with abrupt changes in the boundary conditions (e.g. opening/closing valves, see also example `ic_engine.py <cython/examples/reactors_ic_engine.html>`_).

 Sensitivity Analysis